-- 20. Any Employee, Volunteer or Contractor who believes that he or she is being discriminated against, bullied or harassed (or witnessed same), may file a formal complaint in writing against the alleged perpetrator with the Inspector or Staff Sergeant of Human Resources and Administration.
-Where the alleged perpetrator is the Chief Constable or a Deputy Chief Constable, the formal complaint is to be filed directly with the Chair of the Police Board. - 21.
-A Complainant may, at any time, withdraw his/her formal complaint, allowing the complaint to be informally resolved. - 22.
-Notwithstanding anything in this policy, the Department retains the right to initiate or continue any investigation of a workplace discrimination and/or bullying and harassment allegation where the Department believes it is in the best interests of the Department and/or the parties to further the investigation. - 23.
-Investigations of workplace discrimination, bullying and harassment complaints differ from criminal investigations.
-While there are workplace discrimination, bullying and harassment incidents that may also involve criminal acts, it is important that, where a Complainant proceeds with the formal investigation process, the Department utilize an Investigator who is familiar with labour law, workplace discrimination, bullying and harassment matters and related statutes, including the Police Act and Workers Compensation Act.
+- 20. Any employee, volunteer or contractor who believes that they are being discriminated against, bullied or harassed (or witnessed same), may file a formal complaint in writing against the alleged perpetrator with the Inspector, Human Resources. - 21.
+Where the alleged perpetrator is the Chief Constable or a Deputy Chief, the formal complaint is to be filed directly with the Chair of the Police Board. - 22.
+A Complainant may, at any time, withdraw their formal complaint, allowing the complaint to be informally resolved. - 23.
+Notwithstanding anything in this Policy, the Department retains the right to initiate or continue any investigation of a workplace discrimination and/or bullying and harassment allegation where the Department believes it is in the best interests of the Department and/or the parties to further the investigation. - 24.
+While there are workplace discrimination, bullying or harassment incidents that may also involve criminal acts, it is important that, where a Complainant proceeds with the formal investigation process, the Department utilize an Investigator who is familiar with labour law, workplace discrimination, bullying and harassment matters and related statutes, including the Police Act and Workers Compensation Act. - 25.
+The Department shall appoint a suitable Investigator, who may be from outside of the Department, to conduct an investigation into the complaint, and appointment of the Investigator must be in compliance with provisions of the Internal Discipline Rules. - 26.
+All formal written complaints shall:

-- 24. The Department will appoint a suitable Investigator, who may be from outside of the Department, to conduct an investigation into the complaint.
-Appointment of the Investigator must be in compliance with provisions of the Internal Discipline Rules. - 25.
-All formal written complaints will: - a) identify the name and position of the Complainant; - b) identify the name and position of the Respondent; - c) list the prohibited grounds of discrimination (if any); and - d) include a brief description of the key incidents that constitute the substance of the complaint. - 26.
-The Investigator will conduct an interview with the Complainant that will include: - a) a review of the Complainant's evidence; - b) a review of relevant documents; - c) the identification of witnesses; and - d) the outcome sought by the Complainant. - 27.
-The Investigator will conduct an interview with the Respondent that will include: - a) a review of the Respondent's evidence; - b) a review of relevant documents; and - c) identification of witnesses. - 28.
-The Investigator will conduct an interview with any relevant witnesses. - 29.
-If information is obtained from witnesses, the Complainant, or the Respondent, that is material and conflicting, the Investigator will provide the Complainant and the Respondent an opportunity to respond to the information. - 30.
-The Investigator will prepare a report detailing: - a) the evidence of the Complainant, the Respondent and any witnesses; - b) the Investigator's assessment of credibility if necessary; - c) the Investigator's findings of fact; and
+- a) identify the name and position of the Complainant; - b) identify the name and position of the Respondent; - c) list the prohibited grounds of discrimination (if any); and - d) include a brief description of the key incidents that constitute the substance of the complaint. - 27.
+The Investigator shall conduct an interview with the Complainant that shall include: - a) a review of the Complainant's evidence; - b) a review of relevant documents; - c) the identification of any witnesses; and - d) the outcome sought by the Complainant. - 28.
+The Investigator shall conduct an interview with the Respondent that shall include: - a) a review of the Respondent's evidence; - b) a review of relevant documents; and - c) identification of any witnesses. - 29.
+The Investigator shall conduct an interview with any relevant witnesses. - 30.
+If information is obtained from witnesses, the Complainant, or the Respondent that is material and conflicting, the Investigator shall provide the Complainant and the Respondent an opportunity to respond to the information. - 31.
+The Investigator shall prepare a report detailing: - a) the evidence of the Complainant, the Respondent and any witnesses; - b) the Investigator's assessment of credibility, if necessary; - c) the Investigator's findings of fact; and

-- d) the Investigator's conclusion as to whether the findings of fact constitute a violation of the Respectful Workplace Policy. - 31.
-A copy of the report will be forwarded through the Inspector or Staff Sergeant of Human Resources and Administration to the Chief Constable or designate (or to the Police Board where applicable) who will review the Investigator's report and: - a) determine whether disciplinary and/or corrective action should be taken; and - b) notify the Office of the Police Complaint Commissioner where applicable. - 32.
-Any disciplinary action will be carried out in accordance with the Collective Agreement, Internal Discipline Rules, and Restoring Professional Standards Policy, and will be recorded in writing.
+- d) the Investigator's conclusion as to whether the findings of fact constitute a violation of the Respectful Workplace Policy. - 32.
+A copy of the report will be forwarded through the Inspector, Human Resources to the Chief Constable or delegate (or to the Police Board where applicable) who shall review the Investigator's report and: - a) determine whether disciplinary and/or correction action should be taken; and - b) notify the Office of the Police Complaint Commissioner, where applicable. - 33.
+Any disciplinary action shall be carried out in accordance with the Collective Agreement, Internal Discipline Rules, and Restoring Professional Standards Policy, and will be recorded in writing.